Cambodians vote in local election amid intimidation, threats | Politics

 Cambodians vote in local election amid intimidation, threats

-The party was dissolved by the Supreme Court on a charge of treason, widely seen as politically motivated, and the free press was driven out of business or cowed into submission.Without the Cambodian National Rescue Party on the ballot, Hun Sens party was assured of victory in the general election the following year.

-Cambodians vote on Sunday in local elections that are their first chance to go to the polls since the ruling party of long-serving Prime Minister Hun Sen swept a 2018 general election that was widely criticised as unfair.
-Hun Sen's Cambodian People's Party is certain to sail to easy victory again following what the UN Human Rights Office said was a pattern of “threats, intimidation and obstruction targeting opposition candidates. ” It said that candidates have faced numerous restrictions and reprisals that have hindered their activities. and several have been imprisoned.
-Four days before the election, at least six opposition candidates and activists are in detention awaiting trial while others summoned on politically motivated charges have gone into hiding, the Human Rights Office said in a statement.
-Cambodia's delegation at the UN Geneva offices said in a statement that the criticism was “erroneous, politicized and selective.”
+Cambodians headed to the polls Sunday in local elections that are their first chance to vote since the ruling party of long-serving Prime Minister Hun Sen swept a 2018 general election that was widely criticised as unfair.

+Hun Sen's Cambodian People's Party is certain to sail to easy victory again following what the U.N.
+Human Rights Office charged Thursday was a pattern of “threats, intimidation and obstruction targeting opposition candidates. ” ''Candidates have faced numerous restrictions and reprisals that have hindered their activities, with imprisonment of a number of candidates that appears designed to curb political campaigning,” the agency said.
+It added that at least six opposition candidates and activists were in detention four days before the polls, awaiting trial, while others summonsed on politically motivated charges had gone into hiding.

+Cambodia's delegation at the U.N.
+Geneva offices said in a statement that the criticism was “erroneous, politicised and selective.”
 It said “all political parties, including opposition ones, have fully exercised their rights in line with the laws and registered schedules without any threats and obstruction.”
 Hun Sen, an authoritarian ruler in a nominally democratic state, has held power for 37 years.
 He has said he intends to stay in office until 2028 and has endorsed one of his sons to succeed him.

 His party is the only one to field candidates nationwide in all 1,652 communes.
 Its only serious rival, the Candlelight Party, has candidates in 1,632 communes, and the royalist FUNCINPEC Party has challengers in 688 communes.
 There are a total of 82,786 candidates from 17 political parties with 9.2 million registered voters.